AmrMohamad/Hackintosh_Dell_Inspiron_15_5567/README.md

 # EFI for Dell Inspiron 15 5567 using OpenCore

-This repository contains the EFI ( Updated to OpenCore  0.9.2 ) folder for a successful hackintosh installation of macOS Big Sur or macOS Monterey and the ability to update to macOS Ventura (updated successfully) on a Dell Inspiron 15 5567 laptop with an Intel 7th generation i7 processor.
+This repository contains the EFI ( Updated to OpenCore  0.9.8 ) folder for a successful hackintosh installation of macOS Big Sur or macOS Monterey and the ability to update to macOS Ventura and Sonoma 14.3.1 (updated successfully) on a Dell Inspiron 15 5567 laptop with an Intel 7th generation i7 processor.

 ___

 ## Notes

-Updated successfully to OpenCore [v0.9.2](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.9.2)
+Updated successfully to OpenCore [v0.9.8](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.9.8)

 ___
 ## Screenshot